 18. Look for your variable on the list and see if the value is assigned correctly.

-19. If everything looks okay, go back to Tag Manager and click Publish.
+19. If everything looks okay, return to Tag Manager and click Publish.

 Done!
 Your variable is ready.
 Now we need to complete another step and send variable data to Analytics.